Well, at least there’ll be some good visuals in this one.

 Footage of an old hurricane in Miami.
 People are riding skateboards, using umbrellas as sails.
 Nice!
 Nimoy tells us that Hurricane Betsy was one of the worst in Eastern Florida.
 The footage bears him out.
 “The ground floors of houses and hotels turned into rivers and pools.
 A freighter was beached.
 Hardcore.

 Now we’re going back to the flying hurricane watchers.
 Nimoy assures us that they’re learning more and this might one day save countless lives maybe.
 Now a bunch of nerds at the hurricane warning centre, tracking weather patterns with cool old fashioned computers.
 The people making the electronic music are having the time of their lives.
 Teletype machines!
 Squee!

 Dr Neil Frank, Director of the National Hurricane Centre talks enthusiastically about new technologies in hurricane forecasting – satellites, radar, planes etc, but bemoans the fact that these tools were yet to improve the accuracy of their forecasts.

 The spooky electronic music rises as Nimoy intones a story of destruction and woe, describing Dr Frank’s ideas of what would happen if a hurricane hit 1970s Miami.
-Lots of talk of woe, difficulties of evacuating.
+Lots of talk of the difficulties of evacuating.
 It’s basically disaster porn, kind of a less ridiculous version of the ‘great conjunction’ story in the Earthquakes episode.
-Helicopter shots of Miami are interspersed with the grim pictures of post-hurricane 1926 Miami.
+Helicopter shots of Miami are interspersed with the grim pictures of a post-hurricane 1926 Miami.
 It’s pretty awesome.